These 7 Small Business Shipping Tips Will Save You Time and Money

 - DHL: Not as popular as other carriers, but the DHL for Business program offers discounted rates, access to shipping experts, and other perks.

-While each carrier has pros and cons, most will deliver packages to customers' doorsteps in 1-5 business days.
+While each carrier has pros and cons, most have economy shipping services that will deliver packages to customers' doorsteps in 1-5 business days.
 Quicker delivery options are also available from most providers.
 For example, FedEx and UPS offer expedited and same-day shipping options.

 7 Small business shipping tips to save you time and money